-Collum's Birds Will Come Home To Roost E LECTED officials in Syracuse and Onondaga County have never been known to be rampant enthusiasts about the Merit System, particularly members of the Legislature from that area who usually show deadly steadiness in voting against public employee measures that are introduced in Albany each year.
-However, these people have not been so much against the merit system as they have been against the spending option", after completing 39 years of any tax monies to improve the lot of civil servants.
+Collum's Birds Will Come Home To Roost LECTED officials in Syracuse and Onondaga County have never been known to be rampant enthusiasts about the Merit System, particularly members of the Legislature from that area who usually show deadly steadiness in voting against public employee measures that are introduced in Albany each year.
+However, these people have not been so much against the merit system as they have been against the spending of any tax monies to improve the lot of civil servants.
 It came as no little shock, therefore, to hear Onondaga County of my present annual salary.
 Note GOP chairman Thad L. Collum tell a Syracuse reporter that he thinks civil service "is for the birds."
 Enlarging on his comment, Collum went on to say that civil service "freezes a lot of mediocrity into government.
-I can show you more misfits in civil service that aren't worth is due to my deficiency being the powder to blow them off the face of the earth, but they go high, that it's impossible to are frozen in because of civil service."
+I can show you more misfits in civil service that aren't worth the powder to blow them off the face of the earth, but they are frozen in because of civil service."
 The cause of Collum's contemptuous remarks was the passage by the State Constitution Convention, to which he is a delegate, of a proposal granting civil service status to sheriff's deputies.
 He voted against the measure.
 The Onondaga Republican Committee had better let it be known promptly whether Collum is speaking for his party or out of petty spite because he didn't get his way on the sheriff's deputies civil service status.
 As for Collum, we can't think of anything he might do to make up for such a gratuitous insult.
-It wouldn't be worth listening to.
+It wouldn't be worth ustening to.
 On The Council's Victory ONGRATULATIONS are in order for the members and representatives of the Civil Service Council On Constitutional Convention after the passage of proposition 1387-D at the Constitutional Convention last week.
-The approved the merit system of civil service selection and promotion, to saaquereng and the muoi sudinmo ni sasindmos nollisodord of service like the employees enthe contractual nature of the State's civil servants pension benefits, and the non-taxable status of the pensioner's benefit checks, which are now included in the current State Constitution.
-Last year at this time when the Council was beginning to take form, many civil service organization leaders were dubious about the purpose of the new organization; to head off any threats to the Constitutional guarantees of the job rect this inequity at the next sesand retirement protections of the public servant at the then sio nof the legislature. forthcoming Constitutional Convention.
+The approved the merit system of civil service selection and promotion, the contractual nature of the State's civil servants pension tering service after 1980.
+There benefits, and the non-taxable status of the pensioner's benefit checks, which are now included in the current State Constitution.
+Last year at this time when the Council was beginning to take form, many civil service organization leaders were dubious about the purpose of the new organization; to head off any threats to the Constitutional guarantees of the job and retirement protections of the public servant at the then forthcoming Constitutional Convention.
 These rights have in the past few years been regarded as sacred, untouchable cornerstones to the viability of the civil service system both by conscientious politicians and civil servants alike, but with the passage of a few years it was easy to overlook that hardly more than a generation ago they were considered revolutionary acquirements for public employees.
 Under the able and imaginative leadership of Chief Henry Fehling of New York City's Uniformed Fire Officers Assn. however, the Council began to take shape and to gain membership as it undertook to sound the alarm to the State's civil servants about the dangers to these prized foundations inherent in any usurping governmental project such as the State Constitutional Convention.
 (Continued on Page 15) LETTERS TO THE EDITOR Retirement System Seen As Unfair Editor, The Leader: